Building Module 7 · Git: Your Safety Net

 • git push -u origin main — uploads your commits to GitHub

-Step 3: Future pushes
+Step 3: Future Pushes

 After the initial setup, pushing new work is just: